ifrit98/storage-subnet/README.md

 python neurons/validator.py --wallet.name <NAME> --wallet.hotkey <HOTKEY>
 ```

+> Note: If you are running a validator, you should also be running an API node.
+This increases resilience and allows greater volumes of data to be stored efficiently on the network.

 Ensure that your wallet password is set as an environment variable with prefix `BT_COLD_PW_` so bittensor can autmatically inject this to unlock the coldkey for proper operation.

 ```bash